pawelgalazka/tasksfile/README.md

 is not available, so doing `npm install -g tasksfile-cli` is neccessary which installs global `task` script.
 After that above task would be called like: `task hello Tommy`

-Mechanism of RunJS is very simple.
+Mechanism of Tasksfile is very simple.
 Tasks are run by just importing `tasksfile.js` as a normal node.js module.
 Then based on command line arguments proper exported function from `tasksfile.js` is called.

-RunJS in a nutshell
+Tasksfile in a nutshell

 ```js
 const tasksfile = require(path.resolve('./tasksfile'))